ryjen/prep-cli/README.md

 - [ ] website/api for plugins and and configurations for common dependencies
 - [-] parse archive versions from filename (2018-03-05 currently done in archive plugin)
 - [ ] store md5 hash of configs in meta to detect changes
-- [✓] store sub package.json in meta for dependencies
+- [x] store sub package.json in meta for dependencies
 - [ ] a way to rebuild a dependency or all dependencies
 - [ ] more secure plugins (enforce digital signature?, chroot?)
 - [ ] a way to install new plugins